What is Cetearyl Alcohol and what does it do in hair and skin products?

 What is the environmental impact of Cetearyl Alcohol?

 According to the Material Safety Data Sheet (MSDS) on cetearyl alcohol, it has no toxic effects on aquatic life and is readily biodegradable.
-Since it is on the EPA Safer Choice list it also must meet certain requirements to be considered safe and nontoxic to the environment.
+Since it is on the EPA Safer Choice list it must also meet certain requirements to be considered safe and nontoxic to the environment.
 The following areas have strict guidelines they must fall under during the testing of the chemical.
 A lot of the requirements follow EU guidelines and wording.

 • acute mammalian toxicity